How to Dress Like A Peaky Blinder: A Modern-Day Style Guide

 Peaky Blinder’s Coat

 A Peaky Blinders coat has to look smart enough to command respect and be suitable for funerals, but also durable enough to withstand shoot-outs and unexpected brawls.
-Designed to layer over a jacket in sturdy moleskin with velvet collar options, this ticks all the boxes.
+Designed to layer over a jacket in sturdy covert cloth with velvet collar options, this ticks all the boxes.

 Peaky Blinder Braces